 Recently the 8th Congress of the PLA was held.
-This was an important event of interest to the entire international Marxist-Leninist movement.
-Because socialist Albania is the only genuine socialist country in the world today and because the Party of Labor of Albania has an honored position in the van of the international movement, naturally all over the world Marxist-Leninists will turn their attention to a serious study of the documents from the 8th Congress.
+This world today and because the Party of Labor of Albania has an honored position in the van of the international movement, naturally all over the world Marxist-Leninists will turn their attention to a serious study of the documents from the 8th Congress.